-The image table comparing them bellow is updated for 2020 as well as the comparison table bellow it.
+The image table comparing them below is updated for 2020 as well as the comparison table below it.

 I chose the ZLRC Beast vs the SJRC F11 which is one of my most popular reviews so far.

-Also picked the BUgs 5w, a really gread drone with amazing video even if it's limited to 1080p (but not foldable unfortunately).
+Also picked the BUgs 5w, a really great drone with an amazing video even if it's limited to 1080p (but not foldable, unfortunately).